-As financial crime investigations have moved increasingly online, a rift has grown between the financial crime analysts and the IT teams that enable them.
-The mismatch of investigation and cybersecurity priorities has created a productivity issue for analysts.
-A recent survey conducted by Authentic8 and Association of Certified Financial Crime Specialists (ACFCS) found that 57 percent of analysts have seen caseload productivity decline or stagnate over the previous year, which could put their organizations risk monetary loss, compliance violations and exposure to adversaries.
+A survey conducted by Authentic8 and Association of Certified Financial Crime Specialists (ACFCS) found that 57 percent of analysts have seen caseload productivity decline or stagnate over the previous year, which could put their organizations at risk of monetary loss, compliance violations, and exposure to adversaries.

 To avoid these issues, organizations need to understand what’s at the core of the productivity problem and look for solutions that heal rather than worsen the analyst-IT tension.